Manager FIMS Computing Services / Associate Librarian

 More recently, in addition to my regular duties

-and managing my team of Charlotte and Matt, I have been extensively involved in space planning for FIMS new home in the FIMS/Nursing building, slated for construction over the next 2 years.
+and managing my team of Charlotte, Becky and Matt, I have been extensively involved in space planning for FIMS new home in the FIMS/Nursing building and our move to it.

 At Western, I currently hold a continuing appointment